yuhangwang/ezRMSD/README.md

 }

 selections {
-    ref {
+    align {
-        align all
+        ref    "chain A"
-        rmsd  all
+        target "chain A"
     }
-    target {
+    rmsd {
-        align all
+        ref    "protein and noh"
-        rmsd  all
+        target "protein and noh"
     }
 }